marekborowiec/AMAS/README.md

 python AMAS.py <input_file> <format> <alphabet>
 ```

-Alos, AMAS can be imported from other Python modules:
+Also, AMAS can be imported from other Python modules:

 ```python
 >>> from amas import AMAS